🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 What do these blood values tell us?

 Our individual blood values provide various information about our overall health and well-being.
-By getting a blood test done with CARE, our health coaches and doctors can assess your health status, fitness, nutritional absorption, and inflammation levels.
+By getting a blood test done with CARE, you get valuable insights into your health status, fitness, nutritional absorption, and inflammation levels.

 The results of your blood work are reported in units such as “mg/dL," which stands for milligrams per deciliter.
 This unit is used to express the concentration of different substances in your blood, such as glucose, cholesterol, and other biomarkers that might interest you.